-IP Lookup Service Admin Tools will provide you with a link to look up the owner of an IP address in the emails it sends you, as well as the Blocked Requests Log and Auto IP Blocking Administrator pages.
+IP LookupAdmin Tools will provide you with a link to look up the owner of an IP address in the emailsServiceit sends you, as well as the Blocked Requests Log and Auto IP Blocking Administrator pages.
 By default, it uses the ip-lookup.net service.
 This option allows you to use a different IP lookup service if you so wish.